RobertHue/DTrackPlugin/README.md

 6.    -> [Blueprint](#blueprint)

 ## About
-This is a plug-in for the Unreal Engine 4.17 or later with the purpose of native integration of the Advanded Realtime Tracking DTrack and DTrack2 tracking solutions.
+This is a plug-in for the Unreal Engine 4.19 or later with the purpose of native integration of the Advanded Realtime Tracking DTrack and DTrack2 tracking solutions.
 It supports both Blueprint and native C++ usage.

 This plug-in includes the official DTrack SDK 2.4.1 in binary form.
 Its license is identical to this.

 ## Preconditions
-This plugin only supports the Windows 64 bit platform.
-To use it you need the Unreal Engine 4.17 or later. or later and Microsoft Visual Studio 2015 (Express or Community Edition should suffice).
+This plugin only supports the Windows 64 bit platform, due to it's precompiled DTrack SDK static library.
+To use it you need the Unreal Engine 4.19 or later and Microsoft Visual Studio 2015 (Express or Community Edition should suffice).
 Other platforms are not supported.

 ## Installation
-To use this, setup your Unreal Project as a C++ Project (This doesn't mean there's need to code.
+To use this, setup your Unreal Project as a C++ Project (This doesn't mean there needs to be only code.
 The project can still focus on Blueprint usage).
 In your project's root folder, create a directory named `Plugins` if it is not already there.
 Then clone or checkout this repository into this folder and regenerate your project.
 That's all.

-### for adding the submodule eigen
+For adding the submodule eigen:

-Run "submodule update --init --recursive"
+Run ```"submodule update --init --recursive"```

-Alternatively run "git clone --recursive <project url>"
+Alternatively run ```"git clone --recursive <project url>"```

 ## Usage
 Using this functionality is generally focused on enhancing any Actor with tracking information.
 This can happen in either C++ or Blueprint.
 There's usually 3 steps involved:

 1. Add a `DTrackComponent` to your actor.
 This component will act as glue between your actor and the underlying plug-in.
 It also configures the plugin with the settings for your DTrack system such as server hostname or port.
 Please note that at this point you can only connect to one such endpoint.
 You can have multiple components but they must all point to the same server endpoint.
 Any of them will be chosen to initially setup tracking.

 2. Add the `IDTrackInterface` to your actor.
 Implementing this interface will allow you to react to the different kinds of tracking data coming in.

-3. Implement the desired events on the interface as you choose
+3. Implement the desired events on the interface as you choose.

 All translations and rotations coming in on the interface will already be tranlated in Unreal's default coordinate system und use cm as units.
 In order for this to work correctly the component must know about the room calibration (coordinate system) setting in your DTrack system.
-The property "DTrack Room Calibration" offers 3 common default settings from which you can choose.
+The property "DTrack Room Calibration" offers 3 common default settings from which you can choose:

 * Normal - Right handed with Z is up and Y is front, X to the right
-* Powerwall - Right handed with X is right, Y as up and -Z as front
 * Unreal Adapted - Right handed with Z as up and X as front
+* Powerwall - Right handed with X is right, Y as up and -Z as front (not tested yet)

 Your tracking data will be treated according to this setting so it must correspond to your room calibration.